This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 As for perpetration rates, there are currently no nationwide estimates for who does the abusing, and state estimates vary significantly.
 In South Carolina, for example, nearly 8 percent of adolescents reported being physically violent to a romantic partner.
 Interestingly, the rates of reported victimization versus perpetration in the state were similar for boys and girls.
 However, when it comes to severe teen dating violence — including sexual and physical assault — girls were disproportionately the victims.

 At a recent workshop on teen dating violence, co-sponsored by the U.S. Departments of Justice (DOJ) and Health and Human Services (HHS), researchers presented findings from several studies that found that girls and boys perpetrate the same frequency of physical aggression in romantic relationships.
 This finding was at odds with what practitioners attending the workshop said they encounter in their professional experience.
-Most of the practitioners in attendance — representing national organizations, schools and victim service community-based agencies — said that they primarily see female victims, and when they discuss teen dating violence with students, they hear that boys are the primary perpetrators.
+Most of the practitioners in attendance — representing national organizations, schools and victim service community-based agencies — said that they primarily see female victims, and when they discuss teen dating violence with students, they hear that primarily boys commit teen dating violence.

 So what is the reality?